murtazatankiwala456/murtazatankiwala456/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on my skills
+- 🌱 I’m currently learning  full stack development
+- 👯 I’m looking to collaborate on projects for free but I want some favor in exchange
+- 🤔 I’m looking for help with clearing your doubts about what I know
+- 💬 Ask me about online courses, writing tips, memorizing tips and much more...
+- 📫 How to reach me: email me at:- murtazashabbir14@gmail.com or message me on linkedin [https://www.linkedin.com/in/murtaza-tankiwala-486782268/]
+-

 <!--
 **murtazatankiwala456/murtazatankiwala456** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.